citusdata/citus_docs/ref_arch/multi_tenant.rst

 As the number of tenants increases, the size of tenant data typically tends to follow a Zipfian distribution.
 This means there are a few very large tenants, and many smaller ones.
 Hosting a large tenant together with small ones on a single worker node can degrade the performance for all of them.

-Performing standard Citus shard rebalancing may improve the mixing of large and small tenants, but this would be accidental because it is not designed to do so.
-The rebalancer simply distributes shards to equalize storage usage on nodes, without examining the ratio of shards allocated to one tenant vs another within any given node.
+Performing standard Citus shard rebalancing will improve overall performance but it may or may not improve the mixing of large and small tenants.
+The rebalancer simply distributes shards to equalize storage usage on nodes, without examining which tenants are allocated on each shard.

 To improve resource allocation and make guarantees of tenant QoS it is worthwhile to move large tenants to dedicated nodes.
 Citus Enterprise Edition and Citus Cloud provide the tools to do this.
 The process happens in two phases: 1) isolating the tenant’s data to a new dedicated shard, then 2) moving the shard to the desired node.